-Simply start using the word come every time you fill the bowl and within a short time your cat will understand what it means.
+If you simply start using the word come every time you fill the bowl and within a short time your cat will understand what it means.
+After this, you can train your cat with clicker training and their favorite treat.
 Cats can be trained to come, sit, sit up, wave a paw, and walk on a leash.
-You can train your cat with clicker training, and her favorite treat.
-Bribes are legal--don't you expect a payday for work?
-Cats are no different.

 Clicker Training Communicates With Kitty

 The key to training is to catch your pet in the act of doing something you like and tell the pet you like it with a reward.
 Clicker training is one of the fastest, easiest ways to communicate this lesson.
 The sound of the “click” identifies the behavior and a special treat rewards the cat for performing well.